THE ACCA CODE OF CONDUCT

 - All advertising and public statements should be accurate in every particular.

-16. Pre-Counselling Information
+16. Pre-Support Work Information

 17. Contracting with Clients

-- Counsellors are responsible for reaching agreement with their clients about the terms on which counselling is being offered, including availability, the degree of confidentiality offered, arrangements for the .payment of any fees, cancelled appointments and other significant matters.
+- Helpers are responsible for reaching agreement with their clients about the terms on which helping is being offered, including availability, the degree of confidentiality offered, arrangements for the .payment of any fees, cancelled appointments and other significant matters.
 The communication of essential terms and any negotiations should be concluded by having reached a clear agreement before the client incurs any commitment or liability of any kind.

 18. Boundaries With Clients